AndyDune/ConditionalExecution/README.md

 ## Check classes for checks of any complexity

-There is mechanic for checks of any complexity.
+There is mechanic for check of any complexity.
 It is describes as instance of `AndyDune\ConditionalExecution\Check\CheckAbstract`.

-You may create own custom classes and use.
+You may create your own custom class and use it.

 ### ArrayValueWithKeyNotEmpty